Telangiectasias, or spider veins are small red, blue or purple web-like veins on the surface of the skin.

 For more information please download our brochure: Sclerotherapy Brochure

 Sclerotherapy has rarely been associated with serious complications.
-There are a few mild effects such as bruising, itching, tenderness or tightness that could continue for up to two weeks after the procedure.
+There are a few mild side effects such as bruising, itching, tenderness or tightness that could continue for up to two weeks after the procedure.
 Mild pain may be treated with ibuprofen.
+Staining can occur in some patients.
+Most staining will resolve in 10-12 months.
+However, some staining may not resolve and a referral to a dermatologist is needed.
+In extremely rare cases, ulcers can occur from sclerotherapy.

 You will be able to return to your normal activities immediately after the procedure.
 Wearing compression stockings for 2-3 days after the procedure can improve the cosmetic appearance.